sednabcn/ai-llm-blog/_pages/posts.md

 ---

-Welcome to our blog!
-Here you'll find the latest research, tutorials, and insights from our team.
+<span style="color:#5c00c7;">Welcome to our blog!</span> Here you'll find the latest research, tutorials, and insights from our team.
 We cover topics ranging from cutting-edge AI research to practical implementation guides and industry trends.

 Our goal is to make complex concepts accessible while providing depth for technical readers.
 We publish new content regularly, so check back often or subscribe to our newsletter to stay updated.

-Have a topic you'd like us to cover?
-[Let us know](/contact)!
+Have a topic you'd like us to cover?[Let us know](/community/feedback)!